DenisRang/Combined-CNN-RNN-for-emotion-recognition/README.md

 To predict emotions using our pretrained models, change paths in `config.py` with your ones and then run `predict.py`

 ### Other
-There are more scripts for different purposes like an additional analysis.
+There are more scripts for different purposes like additional analysis.
 Every script is provided with describing comments on the top.
 ## Citation
 ```